slackapi/node-slack-sdk/docs/_pages/web_client.md

 ### Getting a list of channels

-The `channels.list` method can be used to get a list of all the public channels (and private channels from the user who authorized) when using a user token with scope `channels:read`.
-Or, it would return the public channels and all private channels a bot user is a member of when using a bot token.
+The `conversations.list` method can be used to get a list of all channels in a Slack team.
+This [Conversations API](https://api.slack.com/docs/conversations-api) method returns a list of all [channel-like conversations](https://api.slack.com/types/conversation) in a workspace.
+The "channels" returned depend on what the calling token has access to and the directives placed in the `types` parameter.
+See the [conversations.list](https://api.slack.com/methods/conversations.list) documentation for details.

 ```javascript
 const { WebClient } = require('@slack/client');